-At least two directors must be ordinarily resident in New Zealand, at least two directors must be independent and a majority of the directors should be independent as assessed by the Board, taking into consideration the non-exhaustive factors relating to independence as set out in the Listing Rules and NZX Corporate Governance Code.
+At least two directors must be ordinarily resident in New Zealand (as explained in section 3.1.6 of the NZX's Governance Guidance Note (January 2025)), at least two directors and a majority of the Board should be "Independent Directors" (as defined in the Listing Rules) as assessed by the Board.
+In making this assessment, the Board must take into consideration the non-exhaustive factors relating to independence as set out in the Listing Rules and NZX Corporate Governance Code (Code Factors) and whether each director has a "Disqualifying Relationship" (as defined in the Listing Rules).